avivace/debian-quickstart/index.md

 - [Debian Linux Desktop](https://wiki.comprofix.com/index.php?title=Debian_Linux_Desktop#Installation)

 ## Upgrade to testing

-> Upgrading to testing will give more bleeding edge software and recent versions.
-Testing is generally very stable - compared to other distributions - and rarely breaks.
-E.g. Ubuntu is based on Debian unstable and its LTS version on Debian testing.
-Anyway, reading [What are some best practices for testing/sid users?](https://wiki.debian.org/ DebianUnstable#What_are_some_best_practices_for_testing.2Fsid_users.3F) will give some useful general informations.

 You should now be logged in your shiny new Debian.
 Open a terminal (the actual name depends on the Desktop Environment you chose, it's *Konsole* on KDE, *MATE Terminal* on MATE, ...) and start typing these things.